cetiners/gun_detector/README.md

+#
-# press ENTER to detect guns with gun_detector™ the best gun detector that money can buy.
+press ENTER to detect guns
+gun_detector™ the best gun detector that money can buy.